 Due to the now-terminated Live-In Caregiver Program that allowed many people — mostly women — to find jobs in Toronto, many immigrants were able to work and eventually bring their families to Canada.

 The Wilson and Bathurst area became the perfect landing place: populated with an aging, mostly Jewish community in need of care, new immigrants were able to find work and homes outside of other Filipino-dominant areas like St. Jamestown and parts of Scarborough.

-Now with the more recent addition of the Taste of Manila festival that draws thousands to the area every summer, the neighbourhood has officially established itself as the hotspot for all things pinoy.
+Now with the annual Taste of Manila festival that draws thousands to the area every summer (pre-COVID), the neighbourhood has officially established itself as the hotspot for all things pinoy.

-According to Taste of Manila's founder Rolly Mangante, Little Manila today encompasses 47 Filipino-owned businesses with restaurants serving Filipino silog breakfasts now outnumbering Jewish institutions like the breakfast spot Bagel World and Amazing Donuts.
+According to Taste of Manila's founder Rolly Mangante, Little Manila today encompasses 47 Filipino-owned businesses with restaurants serving Filipino silog breakfasts now outnumbering Jewish institutions like the breakfast spot Bagel World.

 Located just beneath the 401 bridge, you'll find the Bathurst-Wilson Parkette which acts as a gathering place for the community during special events like Philippines Independence Day.

-One of the most well-known restaurants in Little Manila right now is Wilson's Haus of Lechon, a purveyor of Cebu-style suckling pig and rotisserie chickens, with a stall outside for grilling.
+One of the most well-known restaurants in Little Manila right now is Wilson's Haus of Lechon, a purveyor of Cebu-style suckling pig and rotisserie chickens.

 A quintessential meal at family get-togethers, lechon is ordered whole or by the pound.
 There are a few other establishments roasting up lechon in the area, and around Toronto too, but Wilson's is by far the most popular.